automerge/automerge-go/README.md

 ## Limitations

-Currently this only works on macOS with an M-series processor, adding more architectures will require cross-compiling [automerge-rs].
+automerge-go comes with precompiled libraries for linux and mac on amd64 (x86_64) and arm64.

+Supporting further architectures will require cross compiling automerge-rs and adding them to the deps/ directory.

 [automerge]: https://automerge.org
 [automerge-rs]: https://github.com/automerge/automerge-rs